 (b) include in the notification all readily available details of the operation of any protective device that occurred on the network and that related, or may have related, to the incident.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (2) The network operator must investigate the incident.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (3) The network operator must ensure, so far as is reasonably practicable, that physical evidence relating to the incident is secured and retained until —